Making Gourd Birdhouses takes some patience but can be well worth the time and effort. Probably one of the oldest types of birdhouses known.

 Harvest a hard-shell gourd when the vine has withered.
 Be careful to leave the stem attached.

-Hang it in a sunny spot or put it on newspaper in a warm dry place for 3 - 6 months.
+Hang it in a sunny spot or put it on newspaper in a warm and dry place for 3 - 6 months.

 Wash thoroughly in water, rinse in a solution of 1 part bleach and 10 parts water, and dry with a towel.

 As it dries, it will begin to mold.
 This is a natural part of the drying process.

 Soak the gourd for 15 minutes in hot soapy water, and then scrape with a dull knife to remove the outer skin and mold.

-To locate the birds entrance hole, hold it by its stem between your index finger and thumb and let it hang.
+To locate the bird's entrance hole, hold it by its stem between your index finger and thumb and let it hang.

 Mark a center point along the outermost part of the curve so the hole faces straight out.
 Not toward the sky or the ground.

-The entrance hole can be easily drilled with the proper-size hole saw or by using a keyhole saw.
+The entrance hole can be drilled with the proper-size hole saw or by using a keyhole saw.

 It's important when making gourd birdhouses that you wear a facemask, as the dust is a caustic substance.

-Remove the seeds and membrane of the gourd through the entrance hole with a long-handled metal spoon, screwdriver or a wire coat hanger.
+Remove the seeds and membrane of the gourd through the entrance hole with a long-handled metal spoon, screwdriver, or a wire coat hanger.

-Sand the gourd smooth and paint with and
+Sand the gourd smooth and paint with an oil-based primer.

-oil-based primer.
 Allow it to dry thoroughly.

-Paint the house with exterior enamel paint (do not use water based latex paint as it will peel) Apply 2 coats.
+Paint the house with exterior enamel paint (do not use water-based latex paint as it will peel) Apply 2 coats.

 For proper entrance hole sizes, please see our section on Building Birdhouses, where we have a chart available based on species of bird.